nayanika22/Hotel-Booking-DA-and-Cancellation-Prediction/README.md

 # Hotel-Booking-DA-and-Cancellation-Prediction

 Welcome to the Hotel Booking Data Analysis and Cancellation Prediction project!
 In this comprehensive endeavor, we blend the art of data analysis with the precision of machine learning to unravel the intricacies of hotel bookings.
-Our dual focus on data exploration and predictive modeling aims to provide actionable insights into the dynamic landscape of the hospitality industry.
+Our focus on data exploration and predictive modeling aims to provide actionable insights into the dynamic landscape of the hospitality industry.

 ## Project Overview